Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 - 3 slices of cucumber

 - Place the seafood in the bottom of a small saucepan.

 - Pour in just enough cold milk to cover the scallops.

-- Put the saucepan on a moderate to high heat.
+- Put the saucepan on moderate to high heat.

 - As soon as the milk reaches a simmer, the scallops are cooked and ready to serve.

-- Make a slice of toast and use a large drinking vessel or other implement to cut a circle from it.
+- Make a slice of toast and use a large drinking vessel or another implementation to cut a circle from it.
 Place the circle of toast on the plate, along with the sliced tomato and cucumber.